Science and Western Civilization’s

 Foundation For Science

 Many in our culture today claim, or worse just assume, that the Catholic Church stood in the way of scientific development.
 The book Da Vinci Code is just one example of this.
 In an interview on ABC Dan Brown, the author, states that Leonardo lived in a time when science was synonymous with heresy.
-While this false characterization is a common misconception among many an objective examination shows that it was God’s Divine Revelation through His Church that made possible the scientific revolution and the discoveries of which we enjoy today.
+This is a false characterization that is a common misconception among many.
+An objective examination shows that it was God’s Divine Revelation through His Church that made possible the scientific revolution and its subsequent discoveries which we enjoy today.

 Also, see sidebar articles on the Galileo case, which was an aberration to the norm.